HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/troubleshooting-tools.rst

 Other general tools bundled with the data collector are:

-1. RegistrationCli is used to manually register the data collector and as part of the installation and reconfiguration process
+1. RegistrationCli is used to register the Data Collector as part of the installation and reconfiguration process, or manually
-2. UpdateLinksCli is used to refresh update links when checking for data collector updates
+2. UpdateLinksCli is used to refresh update links when checking for Data Collector updates

 .. note:: These tools are meant to be used when working with the Hyperview support team to troubleshoot discovery and monitoring issues.